Cherreads

 Pure, burning fury.

 He's my father.
 He saved me.
 He promised to protect me.
-And now he's dying because he kept that promise instead of staying in medical.
+And now he's dying because he kept his promise rather than staying in the hospital.

 "Acknowledged.
 However—"